 Philosophy

-Montessori education is based upon a profound respect for the individual child and the contribution he/she can give to humanity.
-It involves a process that seeks to guide the child to his/her own natural potential through the child’s “absorbent mind” using special materials that reinforce a more permanent learning.
+Montessori education is based upon a profound respect for the individual child and the contribution they can give to humanity.
+It involves a process that seeks to guide the child to their own natural potential through the child’s “absorbent mind” using special materials that reinforce a more permanent learning.
 The carefully prepared Montessori environment recognizes the spontaneous urge of the child to learn, allowing him to choose his own daily work from a broad curriculum of botany, zoology, geography, art, language, math, and cultural subjects.
 The child exercises intellectual, physical, and psychic freedom within the controlled Montessori classroom.
 This environment helps the child to achieve self-discipline and confidence at an early age and is the very foundation for his role as a happy, functioning member of a social community.